 INTRODUCTION

 Cocoa (Theobroma cacao L.) is a vital cash crop and a major source of foreign exchange for Nigeria.
 It contributes significantly to the country's Gross Domestic Product (GDP) and provides livelihoods for millions of smallholder farmers (Oluyole, 2017).
 Despite its economic importance, Nigeria's cocoa production has faced several challenges, leading to a decline in its global ranking from the second-largest producer in the 1970s to the fourth today.
 Some of the key factors responsible for this decline include climate change, aging plantations, pests and diseases, poor farm management practices, and, importantly, the use of unsuitable soils (Adebayo et al., 2020).
 Rivers State, located in the Niger Delta region of Nigeria within the tropical rainforest climate characterized by high rainfall and humidity, conditions generally favorable for cocoa cultivation.
 However, the diverse soil types in the state, which are a product of different parent materials and geomorphological processes, may not all be suitable for this crop.
 The suitability of soil for a particular crop is determined by matching the soil's intrinsic properties (e.g., texture, pH, organic matter content, nutrient status, and drainage) with the specific requirements of the crop (FAO, 1976).
 A proper assessment of soil suitability is a prerequisite for achieving optimal and sustainable agricultural production.
 It helps in identifying the major limiting factors for crop growth and allows for the development of appropriate land management strategies to overcome these limitations (Senjobi, 2007).
-This study aims to evaluate the suitability of the Soils of Rivers State University teaching and research farm for the cultivation of cocoa.
-Rivers State, while climatically favorable for cocoa, has no record/ work on the suitability of its Soils for this crop.
-Specifically, there is a knowledge gap regarding the specific soil characteristics of the Rivers State University land and their potential to support cocoa cultivation.
+This study aims to evaluate the suitability of the soils of RSU teaching and research farm for the cultivation of cocoa.
+Rivers State, while climatically favorable for cocoa, has no record/ work on the suitability of its soils for this crop.
+Specifically, there is a knowledge gap regarding the specific soil characteristics of the RSU land and their potential to support cocoa cultivation.
 Without this information, land use planning for agricultural purposes on the campus remains arbitrary, and any attempt to establish a cocoa plantation could fail due to inherent soil limitations.
 This study seeks to address this gap by providing a scientific basis for land use decisions related to cocoa farming on the university's land.
 This research is important and timely.
-It will help improve cocoa farming in a way that supports farmers, protects the land, informs policies, and strengthens education and research at Rivers State University.
+It will help improve cocoa farming in a way that supports farmers, protects the land, informs policies, and strengthens education and research at RSU.
 The results will benefit not just the university, but also the wider Rivers State region.

-The main objective of this research is to conduct a comprehensive suitability assessment of the soils currently utilized for cocoa cultivation within Rivers State University and its immediate environs, The Rivers State University (RSU) Teaching and Research Farm is located within the university's campus in Port Harcourt, Nigeria.
+The main objective of this research was to conduct a comprehensive suitability assessment of the soils currently utilized for cocoa cultivation within Rivers State University and its immediate environs, The RSU Teaching and Research Farm is located within the university's campus in Port Harcourt, Nigeria.
 The farm is an integral part of the Faculty of Agriculture which was established in 1973 as the School of Agriculture, Fisheries and Forestry.
 The farm is located on the university campus in Port Harcourt.
 It is placed approximately at latitude 4°48'N and longitude 6°58'E. The annual rainfall in the area ranges from 2,000 to 3,000 mm.
 The wet season typically lasts from March to November, with a peak in July and September.
-Average temperature is between 25°C and 28°C with relative humidity of 70- 85 %
+Average temperature is between 25-28 °C with relative humidity of 70- 85 %.

 Fig 1.
 Study Area